uxlfoundation/oneTBB/doc/index.rst

 1. *Agnostic nesting*.

    Each level requests parallelism independently, as if it was alone.
-   This is the typical case of MKL calls nested in TBB calls.
+This is the typical case of oneAPI Math Kernel Library (oneMKL) calls nested in oneAPI Threading Building Blocks (oneTBB) calls.

 2. *Perfect or hierarchical nesting*.